Master of Science in Cybersecurity and Information Assurance

-Admission requirements in addition to those of the Graduate School and College of Business:
+- Admission requirements in addition to those of the Graduate School:

-1. A completed MSU Graduate School application submitted online is required; paper applications are not accepted.
-To access the online application, please visit: https://app.applyyourself.com/?id=ndusmingr.
-Detailed admissions requirements and instructions are also available on the Graduate School website.
+- A completed MSU Graduate School application submitted online is required; paper applications are not accepted.
+To access the online application, please visit the graduate admission requirement website.
 The exception to this application is for readmission (available on the Graduate School website under Forms).

-2. Requirements and Instructions.
-Detailed admission requirements and instructions can be found at MinotStateU.edu/graduate/future_students/admission_requirements.shtml.
+- Requirements and Instructions.
+Detailed admission requirements and instructions can be found reviewed at graduate admission website.

 Statement of Purpose score (total possible = 100 points) plus undergraduate GPA multiplied by 100 plus the number of years of professional level work experiences multiplied by 10 up to a maximum of 100 points).
 A resume must be submitted with evidence to support the number of years of professional experience.